nubomedia/nubomedia-paas/src/main/resources/static/bower_components/datatables/Readme.md

 ## Documentation

 Full documentation of the DataTables options, API and pug-in interface are available on the [DataTables web-site](//datatables.net).
-The site also contains information on the wide variety of plug-ins that are available for DataTables, which can be used to enhance and customise your table even further.
+The site also contains information on the wide variety of plug-ins that are available for DataTables, which can to used to enhance and customise your table even further.

 ## Support